On Reeb graphs induced from smooth functions on closed or open manifolds: A further result.

 We first construct a local Morse function as in Theorem \ref{thm:2} so that for each edge containing the vertex, the second property of the five properties holds where $0$ is assigned to each edge.
 This is also a main ingredient of a main theorem of \cite{michalak} and explained in \cite{kitazawa2}.
 For the vertex, we may assume that the third property of the five properties holds.
 We can also obtain the function so that locally the Reeb graph is isomorphic to $G$: as is explained in the proof of Theorem \ref{thm:2}, there exists a homeomorphism from the Reeb space onto a small regular neighborhood of the vertex in the given graph mapping a vertex (the point representing the preimage containing some singular points) to a vertex of the given graph.

-This argument is completed by locally using functions (on ($n+1$)-dimensional manifolds) in CASE 1-C in the proof of Theorem \ref{thm:4} (\ref{thm:5}) instead of trivial $D^n$-bundles over the image, which is an interval, suitably.
+This argument is completed by locally using functions (on ($n+1$)-dimensional manifolds) in CASE 1-C in the proof of Theorem \ref{thm:4} or \ref{thm:5} instead of trivial smooth bundles whose fiber is a standard $n$-dimensional disk over the image, which is an interval, suitably.
 This function changes manifolds diffeomorphic to $D^{n}$ in preimages into ones diffeomorphic to $S^{n-1} \times [0,1)$ when the value of the function increases or decreases.
-This change increases the numbers of copies of an $n$-dimensional standard closed disc disjointly smoothly embedded into $S^n$ to remove to obtain manifolds of the connected components of preimages of regular values by one.
-For each edge $e_{\lambda}$ containing the vertex, we choose $a_{\lambda}$ trivial $D^n$-bundles over the interval suitably where $a_{\lambda}$ is assigned to $e_{\lambda}$.
+This change increases the numbers of $n$-dimensional standard disks disjointly and smoothly embedded into an $n$-dimensional standard sphere to remove to obtain manifolds of the connected components of preimages of regular values by one.
+For each edge $e$ containing the vertex, we choose $l(e)$ trivial smooth bundles whose fiber is a standard $n$-dimensional disk over the interval suitably.
 We can take the (total spaces of) bundles disjointly.
 We replace them by suitable local functions in a suitable way.

 Thus we can obtain a desired local function.
-At each singular point of the obtained function, except finitely many ones, this is a Morse or a Morse-Bott function. \\ \\ STEP 2 Construction around a vertex at which $h$ has a local extremum. \\
+At each singular point of the obtained function, except finitely many ones, this is a Morse function or a Morse-Bott function. \\ \\ STEP 2 Construction around a vertex at which $h$ has a local extremum. \\

 If the vertex is of degree greater than $1$, then we can apply an argument similar to that of the proof of Theorem \ref{thm:2} (Theorem \ref{thm:4}) using the local function.